snoyberg/posa-chapter/warp.md

 `ResponseBuilder` and `ResponseSource` are for sending dynamic contents created in memory.
 Each constructor includes both `Status` and `ResponseHeaders`.
-`ResponseHeaders` is defined as a pair of header field key and value.
+`ResponseHeaders` is defined as a list of a pair of header field key and value.

 ### Composer for HTTP response header

-The old composer for HTTP response header creates a `Builder`, by appending the `Bytestring`s in the `Status` and the `ResponseHeaders`.
+The old composer builds HTTP response header with `Builder`, rope-like data structure.

-also appeared in the `ResponseBuilder` constructor.
+First, it converts `Status` and each element of `ResponseHeaders` to `Builder`.
+This operation runs in O(1).
-We can append two `Builder`s in O(1) and can copy the appended data to a buffer in O(N).
+Then, it concatenate them by repeating append one `Builder` to anther.

-Each append operation runs in O(1).
+Thank to rope-like feature, each append operation also runs in O(1).
-The `Builder` is converted to a list of *packed* `ByteString`s and sent with `writev()`.
+Lastly, it packs an HTTP response header by copying data from `Builder` to a buffer in O(N).

-And then a file (HTTP response body) is sent with `sendfile()`.
+In many cases, the performance of `Builder` is sufficient.

-In many cases, the performance of the blaze builder is sufficient.
+But we experienced that it is not fast enough for high-performance servers.
-But I suspected that it is not fast enough for high performance servers.
+To eliminate the overhead of `Builder`, we implemented a special composer for HTTP response headerm by directly using `memcpy()`, a highly tuned byte copy function in C.

 ### Composer for HTTP response body